The date on which the Plastic Packaging Tax (PPT) was introduced

 Inevitably, some plastic products will see an increase in costs - particularly food-safe products which can not contain any recycled material (see below).

-This information will be clearly displayed to Polybags customers.
-From April 2022, all products in our online catalogue will be marked as either 'PPT Paid' or 'PPT Exempt'.
+This information is clearly displayed to Polybags customers.
+Since 1 April 2022, all products in our online catalogue are marked as either 'PPT Paid' or 'PPT Exempt'.

 There are a number of reasons for this, but the simplest explanation is that recycled plastic is not as clear, transparent or strong as new or 'virgin' plastic.